mlubinsky/mlubinsky.github.com/airflow/README.md

 How to disable DAG:

-I suppose if you set the start date of the dag to some date way in the future, you'll halt it until that time period.
+1) if you set the start date of the dag to some date way in the future, you'll halt it until that time period.
 Dag stays in tact, but doesn't run.

+2) set an end_date in the past

+3)
 ```
 default_args: {
       schedule_interval = '@once'